LemonPi/GACK/README.txt

 cell_force_3_summer 0

+- colorclash (weight) (color1) (color2)

+Specifies that those two colours shouldn't be placed next to each other.
+Color1, color2 are in the same integer format as above.

+Lowest weight is 1; weight of 10 means this is just as important as colour variety.

+You can specify multiple colorclash preferences and they will all be taken into consideration according to their weights.

+For example, to prevent red and blue from being placed together:

+colorclash 5 0 4

 ### Other experiments

 We developed our own weighted CSP solver; this is located in cspbase.py.
 Unfortunately the performance was not sufficient for this assignment, so Toulbar2 was used instead.
 More information can be found in our report.